voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 .. note::

-    Refer to :ref:`this section <teams-media-cache-config>` for more information on media caching and access in FiftyOne Teams.
+    Refer to :ref:`this section <teams-media-cache-config>` for more information on media caching and access in FiftyOne Enterprise.
 Make sure that cloud storage permissions are configured if some operators will access media.